-- 1. Create a directory dedicated to the TFTP server, and move the files to be uploaded to that directory. - 2.
-Run the following command where /tftpboot/ is the path to the directory you created in Step 1: the directory that contains the files to be uploaded.
+- 1. Create a directory dedicated to the TFTP server, and move the files to be uploaded to that directory. - Run the following command where /tftpboot/ is the path to the directory you created in Step 1: the directory that contains the files to be uploaded.
 For example:

-in.tftpd -1 -s /tftpboot/your directory name
+in.tftpd -l -s /tftpboot/your\directory\name